vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UI Toolkit/Styling.md

   It can be tough to form an intuition about what styles across which elements will make the change you want to see.
 It just takes time.
 - Try to reduce the amount of overrides you have.
 The simpler you can achieve an outcome, the easier it will be to modify it and not make a mess in the process.
   Understand the primary and secondary axes (main and cross), and what flex and justification rules apply to them, and don't overdo it.
+- [JetBrains Rider](https://www.jetbrains.com/rider/) supports USS syntax, if you have access to it I highly recommend it.

 ### Take a peek at the C# source code